formancehq/terraform-provider-stack/docs/resources/payments_pool.md

 ### Optional

 - `accounts_ids` (List of String) The list of accounts IDs associated with the pool.
 For more information, see the [Payments documentation](https://docs.formance.com/payments/).
+- `query` (Dynamic) The query to filter payments associated with the pool.
+For more information, see the [Payments documentation](https://docs.formance.com/payments/).

 ### Read-Only